Configuring a policy-based mesh topology

 The authentication method selected is X509 certificate authentication.

-The certificate authority that issues certificates can be found on one of the SN firewalls, such as the headquarters, for example, or may be an external authority.
+The certification authority that issues certificates can be found on one of the SN firewalls, such as the headquarters, for example, or may be an external authority.

 To configure VPN tunnels between the four sites, follow the steps below.